borgmon/ArKitKat/README.md

 If you are looking for something that give you a plane before the stable plane spawn, this is the one.

 ### BestFitPlaneDouble/Float
 > Dependency for FastDetection.
-Found the rust version at [this block] (http://www.ilikebigbits.com/blog/2017/9/24/fitting-a-plane-to-noisy-points-in-3d).
+Found the rust version at [this blog](http://www.ilikebigbits.com/blog/2017/9/24/fitting-a-plane-to-noisy-points-in-3d).
 I ported to c# version for this project.

-You have 2 version to choice.
-Double(64) and float(32).
+You have 2 versions to choice.
+Double(64)precision and float(32)precision.
-Unity does not provide Vector3 x double number, so if you are using double version, **Please download [this lib](https://github.com/sldsmkd/vector3d) and copy to your asset**
+Unity does not provide Vector3 x double operation, so if you are using double version, **Please download [this lib](https://github.com/sldsmkd/vector3d) and copy to your asset**

 ## License